ofekrubin1/targil_devops/README.md

 - **JFrog Artifactory**
 - **Python**

-The project demonstrates building a containerized environment, running a Python build job, and publishing artifacts to Artifactory through Jenkins pipelines.
+The project demonstrates building a containerized environment, running a Python build job, and publising artifacts to Artifactory through Jenkins pipelines.

 ## 🏗️ Pipeline Architecture
 ```